piux2/gnobounty7/README3.md

 // You can be creative to join and link tables and heights

+#### Export validator tokena and shares information from postgreSQL

+the validator state is captured at the height 10562840 We will need this to merge the balance and staking information.

+// export validator as json
+COPY (
+  SELECT json_agg(row_to_json(validator)) :: text
+  FROM validator

+) to '/tmp/validator_10562840.json';

 ## For people who set up PostgreSQL first time.